-Russia's $30 million center for acrobatic rock'n'roll, sport of Putin's daughter
+A $30 million splurge on Putin's daughter's favorite sport

 MOSCOW Russia is building a $30 million complex for acrobatic rock'n'roll, a niche sport in which President Vladimir Putin's daughter is a leading dancer and has a senior role for development, a Reuters review of public documents has shown.

-The Zhavoronki Acrobatic Rock'n'Roll Centre will be built on the western outskirts of Moscow at a cost of 1.9 billion roubles, according to state tender documents available online, and will be funded by the municipal government.
+The Zhavoronki Acrobatic Rock'n'Roll Center will be built on the western outskirts of Moscow at a cost of 1.9 billion roubles, according to state tender documents available online, and will be funded by the municipal government.

 It will be the only specialized facility in the world for the sport, according to governing body the World Rock'n'Roll Confederation (WRRC).
 The money being invested dwarfs that spent on some other, bigger, sports in Russia such as archery and biathlon.